conda-forge/conda-forge.github.io/src/user/tipsandtricks.rst

 work.
 At runtime, the ``conda-forge`` package that depends on MPI should find the local copy of ``mpich``/``openmpi`` and link to it.

+Another point for using your own MPI binaries specialized for the system is that if you care about ultimate performance, you should build/install your MPI backend yourself, and not rely on ``conda-forge`` packages (they are built for compatibility rather than performance).
+Due to the constrained build environment of ``conda-forge`` packages there might be the lack of such important features as XPMEM and CMA for ``mpich`` and ``openmpi``, respectively.

 .. _apple_silicon_rosetta: